Why Diversity Should Matter to You

 Ethnically diverse college campuses allow students to get to know and learn from others from different racial and ethnic backgrounds.

-Illinois State University is ranked #1,634 in ethnic diversity nationwide with a student body composition that is close to to the national average.
+Illinois State University is ranked #1,634 in ethnic diversity nationwide with a student body composition that is pretty close to the national average.

 Explore Ethnic Diversity at Illinois State